tonoli/instagram-followers-scraper/README.md

 ## Requirements

 You need to have Python 3 and PIP installed.
-Follow [these installation instructions](http://python-guide-pt-br.readthedocs.io/en/latest/starting/install/osx/).
+You can follow [these installation instructions](http://python-guide-pt-br.readthedocs.io/en/latest/starting/install/osx/).

 ## Installation